Lithographic Printing explained

 Although there are benefits for both options, it is also depending on the size of your business, your budget and your specific requirements.

-Using a graphic designer will help you decide the best cost effective option for your business.
+Using a graphic designer will help you decide the best cost effective printing option for your business.

 It will ensure that all your brand colours are consistent especially if you use business stationery so they should match specifically.